 The area has a lot of shops specializing in various foods and products, such as sesame products made from pestle-pounding sesame by the specialists, local sakes produced in Okayama Prefecture, and the croquette, which won the gold prize at the first National Croquette Competition in Japan.

 Heartland Kurashiki is a festival held mainly in the quarter of early May.
 It is popular to watch an old-fashioned boat that carries a girl dressed in a wedding kimono along the canal.
 It brings back the old times: a bride traveling to her bridegroom's residence.
 It also has various performances, including Japanese drums.
 This year it has been postponed until summer due to the spread of the coronavirus.

 Kurashiki Tenryo Summer Festival, held on a Saturday in July, is the largest festival in Kurashiki City.
 It is known for its dance competitions on the main street, Kurashiki Chuo-Dori Avenue, extending from Kurashiki Station.
-It also has a Japanese chess tournament at Keiken-do of Shinkei-en Garden adjoining Ohara Museum of Art.
-In addition, it takes place performances on Kurashiki Chuo-dori Avenue by a Kurashiki-based Japanese drum group that are active both domestically and overseas, the final of a beauty contest, Kurashiki Komachi, at Ario Kurashiki and other performances.
+It also has a Japanese chess tournament at Keiken-do of Shinkei-en Garden adjoining the Ohara Museum of Art.
+In addition, it takes place performances on Kurashiki Chuo-Dori Avenue by a Kurashiki-based Japanese drum group that is active both domestically and overseas, the final of a beauty contest, Kurashiki Komachi, at Ario Kurashiki and other performances.

 Visitors can enjoy lots of other events here.
 They include the Kurashiki Spring Light Festival and Kurashiki Music Festival held in early spring.

 A 90-minute regular tour of the area with an English-speaking guide is offered, departing from the entrance of Kurashiki Local History Museum at 9:30.
 No reservation is required.
-A charged tour for a private visitor costs 100 yen.
+A charged strolling for a private visitor costs 100 yen.
 A reservation is required and can be made by fax, not accepted online.
-A fax form is available at the site of "Kurashiki Welcome Tour Guides".
+A fax form is available at "Kurashiki Welcome Tour Guides."
 For more information, visit the site.

 Getting here: 13 min. on foot from South Gate of Kurashiki Station